-Truth: In a survey conducted in September 2013, it was found that 82% of Americans feel nuclear energy will play an important role in meeting the country’s future electricity needs, and half believe this importance will increase with time.
-In addition, 84% of respondents favor renewing operating licenses for nuclear power plants that continue to meet federal safety standards.
-Also, 77% believe that nuclear power plants operating in the United States are safe and secure, a four percentage point increase from last February.
+Truth: In a survey conducted in September 2016, it was found that 75% of Americans feel nuclear energy will be important in meeting the country’s future electricity needs, and 45 % believe this importance will increase with time.
+In addition, 80% of respondents favor renewing operating licenses for nuclear power plants that continue to meet federal safety standards.
+Also, 68% believe that nuclear power plants operating in the United States are safe and secure.

 # 7: An American “Chernobyl” would kill thousands of people.

 Truth: A Chernobyl-type accident could not have happened outside of the Soviet Union because this type of reactor was never built or operated here.
 The known fatalities during the Chernobyl accident were mostly emergency first responders .
 Of the people known to have received a high radiation dose, the increase in cancer incidence is too small to measure due to other causes of cancer such as air pollution and tobacco use.

 # 8: Nuclear waste cannot be safely transported.

 Truth: Used fuel is being safely shipped by truck, rail, and cargo ship today.
 To date, thousands of shipments have been transported with no leaks or cracks of the specially-designed casks .